WasiqMemon/level-based-mario/README.md

-# CS 224 Object Oriented Programming and Design Methodologies, Fall 2020
+# CS 224 OOP and Design Methodologies, Fall 2020
 # Final Project: Level Based Mario

 The final project for this course required the development of a game using C++ and SDL 2.0.